Francisco Ferrer: Barcelona Modern School

-With this inheritance, Ferrer returned to Spain in 1901, where he would found the Barcelona Modern School, Escuela Moderna.
+With a large inheritance from a Parisian tutee, Ferrer returned to Spain in 1901, where he would open the Barcelona Modern School, Escuela Moderna.
 Spain was in a time of self-reflection after losing the Spanish–American War, particularly regarding their national education.
 Liberals and radicals wanted more secular curriculum, with new scientific, historical, and sociological content and teachers not beholden to diocesan inspectors.
 Ferrer, a fervent atheist, became prominent in these conversations and advocated for a rational school as an alternative to the religious dogma and compulsory lessons common within Spanish schools.
 As a speaker, he was unpretentious and uncharismatic, but his sincerity and capacity for organization inspired others.
-Ferrer followed in a rough and ready Spanish tradition of extragovernment, rationalist education: the republicans and Fourierists schools (1840–50s), the anarchist and secularist schools (1870–80s), Paul Robin's Cempuis orphanage, Elías Puig (Catalonia), and José Sanchez Rosa (Andalusia).
+Ferrer followed in a rough and ready Spanish tradition of extragovernment, rationalist education: the republicans and Fourierists schools (1840–50s), the anarchist and secularist schools (1870–80s), Paul Robin's Cempuis orphanage, Joan Puig i Elias (Catalonia), and José Sánchez Rosa (Andalusia).

 Ferrer's libertarian pedagogy also borrowed from 18th century rationalism, 19th century romanticism, and pedagogues including Rousseau, Pestalozzi, Froebel, Kropotkin, and Tolstoy.
 This tradition pursued freewheeling liberties for children at the expense of conformity, regulation, and discipline.
 It combined play and crafts alongside academic work and championed traits of reason, dignity, self-reliance, and scientific observation over that of piety and obedience.
 It advocated for learning through experience rather than drilled instruction by rote, and for treating children with love and warmth.
 This model's adherents, in seeking a school that eschewed religious and political authority, thought that changes in mass education would circumvent the stunted public enlightenment and preservation of status quo that they blamed on the influence of both church and state.
 Free education, to Ferrer, entailed educators who would use improvised experimentation to arouse the child's will and autodidactic drive rather than impose their own dogmatic ideas through formal curriculum.

 The Escuela Moderna opened on Barcelona's Carrer de les Corts with thirty students in September 1901.
 More than 126 students were enrolled five years later, in 1906, when the state shuttered the school.
 The Escuela Moderna charged sliding scale tuition based on parental capacity to pay, and divided students into three curricular levels.
 Ferrer's pedagogy sought to strip dogma from education and instead help children direct their own powers.
 Ferrer's school eschewed punishments and rewards, which he felt incentivized deception over sincerity.
 Similarly, he did not adopt grades or exams, whose propensity to flatter, deflate, and torture Ferrer considered injurious.
-Ferrer prioritized practical knowledge over theory, and encouraged children to experience rather than read.
+Ferrer prioritized practical knowledge over theory and encouraged children to experience rather than read.
 Lessons entailed visits to local factories, museums, and parks where the objects of the lesson could be experienced firsthand.
 Pupils planned their own work and were trusted and free to attend as they pleased.